chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_node_add.rst

 #.
 Edit the node, further information is in the next section.
 Click **Create Node** to save the new node when you are done.

-Note: You need create permissions on the global nodes level to create a node.